themeteorchef/building-a-user-admin/building-a-user-admin.md

 Invitations.attachSchema( InvitationsSchema );
 ```

 Woah!
 Lots of stuff, but this is pretty straightforward.
-First, we start by creating a new collection and assing it to a global variable `Invitations` that we can access throughout our application.
+First, we start by creating a new collection and passing it to a global variable `Invitations` that we can access throughout our application.
 Easy peasy.

 Next, we make sure to lock down database collections on the client.
 Here, we set all of our `allow` rules for the `Invitations` collection to `false` meaning "don't allow this," and all of our `deny` rules for the collection to `true` meaning deny this.
 What does this accomplish?
 While allow and deny rules are neat, they leave room for unintended security holes in our application.

 To save face, we can "lock down" all of our rules when we define our collection to prevent any client-side database operations from taking place.
-This means that when we interact with the database, we're required to do it from the server (a trusted environment).
+This means that when we interact with the database, we're required to do it from the server (a trusted environment) via methods.

-Last up, we define a schema for our collection [using the aldeed:collection2 package]().
+Last up, we define a schema for our collection [using the aldeed:collection2 package](http://themeteorchef.com/snippets/using-the-collection2-package/).
 Here, we specify the exact structure of the data we plan to insert into our collection along with the _types_ (e.g. `String`) those pieces of data will use.
 We do this because it helps us to block unwanted data from being added to the database.

 For example, if we attempt to call `Invitations.insert( { taco: "vegetarian" } );`, the insert would fail because `taco` is not a field defined in our schema.
 Conversely, if we were to call `Invitations.insert( { email: 123456 } );` instead, our insert would _also_ fail because the `email` field is expecting a `String` value, not a `Number` value.
 Making sense?

 At the bottom of our file, we use the `attachSchema` method we get from the `collection2` package to assign the schema we defined above to our collection.
 Sweet!
 With this in place, our collection is all set up.
 We're going to put this on the shelf for now, though, and focus on setting up our routes.
 Seriously?
 Yes.
 Don't worry, this is going to be...interesting.
 Prepare to be amused!

 ### Setting up our routes
 For this recipe, we're relying on the latest version of [Base](http://themeteorchef.com/base), the starter kit used for recipes on The Meteor Chef.
-Before `v3.0.0` of the kit, we relied on [Iron Router]() for defining our routes.
+Before `v3.0.0` of the kit, we relied on [Iron Router](https://github.com/iron-meteor/iron-router) for defining our routes.
 Now—keeping in stride with the Meteor community—Base relies on [Flow Router](http://themeteorchef.com/snippets/client-side-routing-with-flow-router).

 Flow Router is a bit different from Iron Router in that it takes a more minimalist approach to routing.
 This means that things like rendering templates and defining `{{pathFor}}` helpers are up to us.
 Don't let that spook ya.
 The bulk of the work has already been done as a part of Base, but we'll step through setting up routes here and talking about how they work.